proglang/jgs/README.md

   Note: the `@FieldSecurity` annotation can be used only on fields.
 If the annotation is not present at a field declaration, this results in an error message.

 2. methods:
-to check for security violations, the analysis requires also for every method in the project the annotation which specifies the *security levels* of the parameters and the annotation which specifies the *security level* of the returned value.
+to check for security violations, the analysis requires also for every method, no matter if it is a static or instance method, in the project the annotation which specifies the *security levels* of the parameters and the annotation which specifies the *security level* of the returned value.
 This implies also that the **default constructor must be implemented**, otherwise it is possible that the analysis prints an error for this virtual constructor.

     1. parameter *security levels*: